DyssolTEC/Dyssol-open/DocumentationSphinx/000_get_started/get_started.rst

 Run your first simulation
 -------------------------

-Here you can find a detailed guide for creating and running the :ref:`label-screen` process.
+Here you can find a detailed guide for creating and running the screen process.

 A flowsheet of this example is shown below with all stream names.